 For starters, there are a number of eligibility requirements, so you should check these out before thinking about whether equity release is a possibility for you.
 You can find more information on the eligibility criteria in our article Am I eligible for equity release?

 Equity release may be suitable in a number of scenarios, but it will very much depend on your individual circumstances.
-You might want to take out an equity release plan if, for example, you have debts to pay off that have far higher interest rates, to cover the cost of care for yourself or a relative, or to increase your retirement income if you’re facing a shortfall, particularly with the rising living costs.
-In these circumstances, releasing equity from your home could be helpful, and you can continue to live in your home.
+You might want to take out an equity release plan if, for example, you have debts to pay off that have far higher interest rates, to cover the cost of care for yourself or a relative, or to increase your retirement income if you’re facing a shortfall, particularly given current steep living costs.
+In these circumstances, releasing equity from your home could be helpful, especially if you want to continue to live in your home and don’t want to have to downsize.

 It may also be suitable for you if you don’t have children or other family who you wish to pass on an inheritance to, and so you want to focus on enjoying your life by making the most of your assets now.
 Alternatively, you may desperately need the money to fund care in your own home, as you don’t have enough income to pay for this.
 Find out more in our guide How to pay for long-term care.